brian727/TmocRanker/README.md

 # Welcome to the Tumamoc Hill Run Ranker
 ## This app is currently under development
 ## About
-The TmocRanker app allows users to compete, track and rank their sessions one of Tucson, Arizona's most popular trails.
+The TmocRanker app allows users to compete, track and rank their walks (or runs!) along one of Tucson, Arizona's most popular trails, Tumamoc Hill.

 The user's time, date and name will be added to a publically accessible list that compares it to other users of the app.

 ## How to Use